rstacruz/rscss/Readme.md

 }
 ```

-Elements may also have modifiers.
+Elements may also have variants.

 ```scss
 .shopping-card {